mfrazie2/mike-does-coding/drafts/ideas/x-domain-cookies.md

 ## Cross-Domain Cookies

-I had a task at work to figure out how to share client-based cookies between a domain and subdomain.
-The goal was to ensure that an authenticated user token was stored on the subdomain and not accessible on the main domain.
-At the same time, a small piece of user information (initials) could be available on the domain and all subdomains.
+In a previous role, I had a task to figure out how to share browser-based cookies between a domain and subdomain.
+The problem statement sounded straightforward enough and had a couple of requirements.

+1. The authenticated user token is stored on the subdomain and not accessible on the main domain.
+1. A small piece of user information (initials) is available on the domain and all subdomains.

+Having had limited experience working with browser-based cookies, I ended up diving into Stackoverflow answers and specification documents.
+I quickly learned how difficult this problem is and discovered that the internet is divided on how to approach the solution.

 In this post, we're going to cover what is a cookie, the history of cookies, and the approach I took to meet the goal.
+Along the way, we will discuss the advantages of using a third-party library for setting browser-based cookie and how to get your `localhost` to run with domain/subdomain hosts.
+Let's jump in.

 ### What is a cookie?